Djorr/Police-Anonymous-Notify/README.md

 **Note: This was an project for school that i made and it was made in the dutch language.**
+**Note: Database isn't available, maybe i'll add it in the future.**

 # Police Anonymous Notify
 A website where users can notify anonymously to the police.